Monogatari/Documentation/configuration-options/game-configuration/internationalization.md

 });
 ```

 You can also contribute to monogatari by adding new language translations to it or updating existing ones.
-You can learn more here:
+You can learn more in the [Translations documentation](../../advanced-monogatari-development/translations.md).

-{% page-ref page="../../advanced-monogatari-development/translations.md" %}

 ### Adding the UI translations